ppy/osu-wiki/news/2024/2024-02-02-osumania-7k-world-cup-2024-round-of-16-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=v2039649748&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 While the overall difficulty of the pool hasn't increased by a considerable margin, it hasn't stopped players from dropping their guard.
 It's precisely in earlier rounds where consistency reigns supreme and every little slip-up counts.
-But don't be fooled, as future rounds will not be so forgiving!

 ## Round of 16 results